 Thinking about raising a cage-free bunny?
 Just like cats and dogs, bunnies are happy to have free rein of their homes.
-Raising a free-roam bunny means that they will spend little to no time in a cage or hutch, instead having the ability to explore your home freely.
+Raising a free-roam bunny means that they will spend little to no time in a rabbit cage or hutch, instead having the ability to explore your home freely.

 Before you introduce your bunny to their new home, the first thing you need to do is ensure that your home is bunny-proof so you can keep your rabbit safe, just like he would be in a cage.
 Just like with babies or puppies, you need to make sure that there is nothing in the house that your bunny could get into that could hurt them.
 You also want to make sure that the chance of them damaging anything is minimized.

 Rabbits have a natural tendency to chew on items in their environment, so the first thing you need to do is to conceal any cords or cables that they could try and nibble on.
 If you have cables that run along your floor, using PVC piping or cord concealers is an easy way to protect them without major changes to your wiring setup.
 In a pinch, you can even use chicken wire to seal off areas until you can arrange a more permanent fix.

 Once all of your cables are dealt with, the next thing on your list should be any wooden furniture or baseboards.
 Free range rabbits love to chew on wood, making the wooden items in your home attractive treats.

 The easiest way to protect your baseboards is to install a plastic barrier that stop your bunny from being able to reach them.
 For your wooden furniture, try and remove as much as possible from the areas of your home your bunny will be in.
 For any furniture that can't be moved, adding a plastic shield similar to the baseboards to the bottoms of the furniture will provide good protection.